 Homes within built-up areas may be less likely to get hit by heavy wind than those on the coast or in open space, for example.

 Some of our more skeptical customers often ask us, prior to paying for a new garage door installation, whether wind rating really matters.
-Our answer, every time, is yes!
+Our answer, every time, is "yes!"

 Should your garage door encounter wind it cannot handle, it is likely to buckle or even get pulled out of the frame.
 This will not only damage the door, but also the frame and potentially your property.
 This damage could be intensified if the wind is accompanied by rain, as you could come home from work to a garage that is without a door, and completely flooded.
+If this happens, you could end up with thousands of dollars’ worth of damage to your home along with increased monthly insurance premiums.

 So that’s why it’s so important to ensure your garage door is fit for purpose.